nidhi-bhanushali/tmdp-movies/README.md

 1. Mobile application in react-native instead of web application
 2. The scroll up infinite scroll is not the smoothest.
 It works but can be improved
 3. Errors are not handled very well
+4. The performance can be improved by implementing virtualization for lists

 ### To run the project